How do I apply to universities in Ontario?

 You can apply as a domestic student if you are a Canadian citizen or permanent resident.

 You can apply as an international student if you are not a Canadian citizen or permanent resident.
-Learn more about studying in Ontario as an international student or studying in Canada as an international student
+Learn more about studying in Ontario as an international student or studying in Canada as an international student.

 How is my application processed?

-You must apply through the Ontario Universities’ Application Centre (OUAC) to any university program in Ontario.
+You must apply to any university program in Ontario through the Ontario Universities’ Application Centre (OUAC)

 The OUAC processes admissions for undergraduate and professional programs (e.g., medical school, teacher education programs, law school, etc.).